ICJIA/icjia-accessibility-portal/content/faqs.md

 {new:2025-12-27}

 **Alt text (Alternative text)** — A brief written description of an image that screen readers read aloud to users who can't see the image.
 Example: "Director Smith presenting award to Officer Jones at the annual ceremony."
-Best practice: 125 characters or fewer.
+Best practice: Keep concise (roughly 15-25 words), though modern screen readers handle longer text when needed.

 **ARIA (Accessible Rich Internet Applications)** — Code attributes that provide additional information to screen readers when standard HTML isn't enough.
 Think of it as labels and instructions for assistive technology.
 Web developers typically handle ARIA implementation. <a href="https://www.w3.org/WAI/ARIA/apg/" target="_blank" rel="noopener noreferrer">Learn about ARIA Authoring Practices</a>